smuellerDD/leancrypto/README.md

 https://csrc.nist.gov/projects/cryptographic-algorithm-validation-program/details?product=13214

-The test harness is available at https://github.com/smuellerDD/acvpparser
+The test harness is available at https://github.com/smuellerDD/acvpparser covering all algorithm implementations of algorithms that are testable.

 All algorithms were tested with NIST's ACVP service without obtaining an official certificate.
 Currently not tested: ARMv8 Neon (pending).